CryptechTest/config/README.txt

    /home/minetest/.minetest/worlds/sample_world/config/sample_mod.lua

 By specifying the option 'can_override = true', both scripts will be loaded, allowing for the world configuration to override the game configuration.
-So for example
+If, for example, you want to change some game-specific settings for your mod, "sample_mod", as well as world-specific settings for the world, "my_world", then you would save scripts in two locations:

    /usr/local/share/minetest/games/minetest_game/mods/sample_mod/config.lua

    > allow_fly = false
    > allow_walk = false
    > allow_swim = false

-   /home/minetest/.minetest/worlds/sample_world/config/sample_mod.lua
+   /home/minetest/.minetest/worlds/my_world/config/sample_mod.lua

    > allow_swim = true

 Hence, 'allow_fly' and 'allow_walk' will be false, whereas 'allow_swim' will be true.
 By default, however, all three would remain false since the world configuration is ignored whenever the game configuration is found.

+For security reasons, configuration scripts are executed within a restricted environment.
+However, the following builtin functions are made available for convenience:

+   * core.print
+   * core.debug (alias for minetest.log)
+   * core.is_yes (alias for minetest.is_yes)
+   * core.has_feature (alias for minetest.has_feature)
+   * core.string_to_pos (alias for minetest.string_to_pos)
+   * core.pos_to_string (alias for minetest.pos_to_string)
+   * core.colorize (alias for minetest.colorize)
+   * core.tonumber
+   * core.tostring
+   * core.sprintf (alias for string.format)
+   * core.tolower (alias for string.lower)
+   * core.toupper (alias for string.upper)
+   * core.concat (alias for table.concat)
+   * core.random (alias for math.random)
+   * core.max (alias for math.max)
+   * core.min (alias for math.min)
+   * core.next
+   * core.pairs
+   * core.ipairs
+   * core.date (alias for os.date)
+   * core.time (alias for os.time)
+   * core.assert
+   * core.error

+The 'core' table also contains the properties 'MOD_NAME', 'MOD_PATH', and 'WORLD_PATH' which designate the name and the path of the currently loading mod as well as the path of the selected world respectively.

 A chat command is also available for editing the configuration directly in-game.
 Simply type '/config' followed by the mod name to configure (requires the "server" privilege).

-Special Note: Before using the chat command you must add "config" to the list of trusted mods in minetest.conf, otherwise the editing functionality will be disabled.
+Special Note: Before using the chat command you must add "config" to the list of trusted mods in minetest.conf and you must install the ActiveFormspecs mod, otherwise the editing functionality will be disabled.

 Repository
 ----------------------